 Our team are fully qualified, DBS and safeguard checked.
 See our Welfare Policy.
 We are also first-aid trained and fully insured.

+In April 2025 I ran the London Marathon in 2.42 and am currently second in the UK for my age group.
+In April 2024 I ran the London Marathon in 2.40.
 In April 2023 I represented my country in the World Duathlon Championship in Ibiza.
 I came 4th in my age group and won both runs.
 This has qualified me for Australia in 2024.
-I currently sit 7th in my age group for the 3k with a time of 938.
+I currently sit 7th in my age group for the 3k with a time of 9.38.
 In September 2021 I represented my country in the European Standard Triathlon in Valencia.
 I won my age group run, and was 8th fastest in the run overall.
 In September I also qualified for the European Championships in Germany in 2022.
 I also competed in several track races in both the 3k and 1500.
 I finished the season in 9th for my age group in the 3k.
 You can follow me on Strava if you want to get some new ideas for adult running.
 Get in touch for more information.

-I am a British Athletics Qualified Coach.
+I am a qualified England Athletics Coach and England Athletics Field Judge.
 I have been coaching running and athletics for a number of years now, first at Chiltern Harriers before focusing on Kudos Athletics.
 I have always enjoyed participating and competing in sport, especially running and swimming.
-As a teenager I was both a county swimmer and county runner but it was running I loved best.
-I enjoyed national success at both cross country and track events, especially 1500m and 3000m, achieving silver and bronze medals at the English Schools Track and Field championships.
-I am still very involved in running and compete in events ranging from cross country to half marathons and in 2019 I competed in the London Marathon, achieving a Good for Age qualifying time.
-I also swim with the Masters at Amersham Swimming Club and enjoy open water swimming.
-I have recently taken up cycling and competed in my first triathlon at Blenheim Palace coming 2nd in my age group.
-I am a qualified England Athletics Field Judge.
+As a teenager I was a county swimmer and county runner .
+I enjoyed national running success at cross country and track events, especially 1500m and 3000m, achieving silver and bronze medals at the English Schools Track and Field championships.
+These days I compete in events ranging from cross country to half marathons and in 2019 I achieved a Good for Age time at the London Marathon.
+I swim at Amersham Swimming Club and enjoy open water swimming, achieving 8th (female) place in the 2023 Swim Serpentine 2 mile event.
+I recently took up cycling and participated in Ride London to achieve a London Classics medal and enter the London Classics Hall of Fame.
+In 2023 I began competing in sprint triathlons and I have since been selected for the GB age group team for the World Triathlon Championships in October 2025.
+I represented GB in June 2025 at the World Aquathlon Championships in Spain and finished 4th in my age group.

 Stay up to date on our latest courses, news and events: